 The more expensive ranges, including Fox & Ivy, weren’t actually expensive (rather just comparatively to the core range).
 And a lot of my standout pieces, that I’m definitely going to get my hands, are from the top range.

-In fact, these are my top picks:
+And as it goes, these are my top picks:

 Tesco Autumn/Winter Home Décor: Top Picks